wilbiev/evcnet/README.md

       - sensor.charge_spot_123_last_logging_update
 ```

-Example of creating of a markdown card on the dashboard (Dutch version)
+Example of creating of a markdown card on the dashboard to show logging (Dutch version)

 ```yaml
 type: markdown